WheteThunger/BetterChinookPatrol/README.md

 - `Max crate drops per chinook` -- The maximum number of crates that each chinook can drop.
 - `Disallowed monument types` -- Chinooks will never visit monuments with these types.
 Allowed values: `Cave`, `Airport`, `Building`, `Town`, `Radtown`, `Lighthouse`, `WaterWell`, `Roadside`, `Mountain`, `Lake`.
 - `Disallowed monument tiers` -- Chinooks will never visit monuments with these tiers.
 Allowed values: `Tier0`, `Tier1`, `Tier2`.
-- `Disallowed monument prefabs (partial match)` -- Chinooks will never visit monuments whose prefab name contains any of these keywords.
+- `Disallowed monument prefabs (partial match)` -- Chinooks will never visit monuments whose prefab name (or monument marker name) contains any of these keywords.
+- `Force allow monument prefabs (partial match)` -- Chinooks may visit monuments whose prefab name (or monument marker name) contains any of these keywords, even if the monument would be disallowed by other settings.

 ## FAQ